patchamama/prototype-fast-dev-nodeJS-API/README.md

 ## Customise the prototype controller (manual)

-_Manage the behaviour of data insertions (post) and updates (put) in the api.
+_Manage the behavior of data insertions (post) and updates (put) in the API.
 To do this, the [controllers/prototypeController.js](controllers/prototypeController.js) file must be modified._

 ## Modify routing